ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/1_versioning/_index.md

 weight: 1
 ---

-# How to name a file and assign version numbers
+# How to assign version numbers and filenames

 * The version of a data product is identified by its filename
 * The version of a raw data file is the same as that of the data product

-## For a dataset that is downloaded only once
+## When a dataset is static (downloaded only once)

 Filenames are written thus (`major.minor.patch`):